coranmelia/discover/README.md

-# MHCI Responsive Website
+# Discover Student Loans x CMU MHCI Project Website

 This project hosts a responsive website of MHCI Discover Team.
-See the website at [http://coranmelia.github.io/discover](http://coranmelia.github.io/discover)
+See the website at [http://wcora.github.io/discover](http://coranmelia.github.io/discover)

 To use this template: